Grounds for dismissal

 The disrupted working relationship (in Dutch) cannot be restored.
 For example, because of an employment conflict.

+Does your employee agree to the dismissal?
+If so, you should draw up a settlement agreement.
 Find more information (in Dutch) here about reasons for dissmissal.

 When are you not allowed to dismiss your employee?